Benjamin Sheares: Medical career

+After the war, Sheares received the Good Service Certificate from the British for his "good service rendered during the war to the cause of the Allies and the liberation of Malaya".
+He was also made the acting professor of KECOM, (Note: KECOM would merge to become the University of Malaya in Singapore's (present-day National University of Singapore) Faculty of Medicine, following the university's creation in 1949.) a role he held while English was recovering in Britain after the war.
+In April 1947, he left the post and went to England to resume his postgraduate studies under the Queen's Fellowship, where he was admitted to the Royal Postgraduate Medical School in Hammersmith under professor James Browne.
+He went on to pass the MRCOG examinations in January 1948, becoming the first Singaporean to do so.
+He had planned to take an examination at the Royal College of Surgeons of Edinburgh to join the Fellowship of the Royal Colleges of Surgeons – he had registered for it in March 1948 – but returned to Singapore after being called on by then-governor of Singapore Franklin Gimson to return to his post as acting professor of obstetrics and gynaecology at KECOM following English's retirement.

 Sheares in April 1951, speaking at the University of Malaya in Singapore.

-Upon his arrival back to Singapore, he was appointed the Acting Professor and the job of Professor was advertised in the British Medical Journal.
-Sheares faced prejudice as despite serving as the Acting Professor for two years prior, the role of Professor was not given to him as he was a local and high-ranking colonials usually held such positions.
-He needed two referrals but neither his previous boss nor the Principal Medical Officer gave him references.
-Sheares eventually got his referrals from the chairman of the Board of Examiners, who had previously examined him for his MRCOG, and the professor at Royal Postgraduate Medical School in Hammersmith.
-With these referrals, Sheares met with the Selection Board in London and, in January 1950, became the first local Professor of Obstetrics and Gynaecology at the University of Malaya in Singapore.
+Upon his arrival back to Singapore, he was appointed the acting professor, with the job of professor being advertised in the British Medical Journal.
+Sheares faced prejudice as, despite serving as the acting professor for two years prior, the role of professor was not given to him as he was a local, and high-ranking colonials usually held such positions.
+He needed two referrals and asked English and KKH's Principal Medical Officer, who both refused and instead preferred a British medical officer.
+Sheares noted that the British medical officer had no experience in gynaecological surgery and poor knowledge in obstetrics.
+Sheares eventually got his referrals from two British physicians: Sir Eardley Holland, the chairman of the Board of Examiners who had previously examined him for his MRCOG, and Browne of the Royal Postgraduate Medical School.

+With these referrals, Sheares met with the Selection Board in London and, in January 1950, became the first local professor of obstetrics and gynaecology at the University of Malaya in Singapore.
 In December 1951, Sheares used the remainder of his Queen's Fellowship study to go to the United States for a year.
-During this period, he studied at different teaching institutions in the United States, such as Mayo Clinic.
+During this period, he studied at different teaching institutions in the United States, such as the Mayo Clinic.
+He remarked from his visit that "[KKH] was at least 50 years behind any American maternity hospital".
+Sheares returned in July 1952 to KKH and went on to improve their maternity services; he enhanced the antenatal supervision services and created a network of clinics that would be linked back to KKH.
+In 1952, the School of Midwifery was established, with Sheares serving as its chairman of the board, and he improved the training of midwives.